 After the pieces are all glued together you can finish the puzzle piece brooch by sticking a bar pin on the back.
 The ones I bought had a sticker to put it on with, but I’m not sure how well that’s going to stay.
 I may end up pulling that part off and hot gluing it on.

 That’s all there is to it!
 Now all that’s left is to wrap the puzzle piece brooch up and to give to mom for Mother’s Day!
-I hope the mom in your life love it as much as my mom did!
+I hope your kids have a great time making this fun Mother’s Day craft.
+I also hope that you, and the other mom’s your kids make these for, love them as much as my mom did!

 More Fun Kids Crafts